ByteworksHomeLab/spring-ai-lab/README.md

 | [nomic-embed-text](https://ollama.com/library/nomic-embed-text)   | 137M         |
 | [all-minilm](https://ollama.com/library/all-minilm)               | 23M          |

-After deciding which embedding model is best for you, follow these steps:
+Whenever you change the embedding model, follow these steps.
+We've already made these changes for the `all-minilm` embedding model.

 1) __Pull the Embedding Model__—Use the Ollama CLI to pull down the embedding model that you select.
 For instance, `docker exec -it ollama ollama pull all-minilm`.
 2) __Update the Ollama Embedding Model Property__—Update `spring.ai.ollama.embedding.model` to specify the new embedding model.
 3) __Update the Vector Store Dimensions__—Update `spring.ai.vectorstore.pgvector.dimensions` to match the new embedding model.
 4) __Drop the Vector Storage Table__—Run `DROP TABLE` on the vector storage table.

 Stop the application and shutdown Docker Compose before performing these steps.
+The next time your run the Spring Boot application it will automatially recreate the vector_store table.

 ```shell
 docker compose down
 ```

 #### 1) Pull the Embedding Model
+Here is a detailed review of the steps above for your future reference.

 Use the `ollama pull` command to pull down the embedding model.

 ```shell